tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:ValidationPolicy](https://rs.tdwg.org/bdqffdq/terms/ValidationPolicy)
 - Preferred Label: Validation Policy
-- Definition: A need concept that relates a UseCase to a set of supporting Validations.
+- Definition: A NeedConcept that relates a UseCase to a set of supporting Validations.
 - SubClass Of: Policy; ValidationConcept
-- Comments: The ValidationPolicy in bdqffdq is a data quality Needs level concept that describes how some Validation relates to a UseCase.
+- Comments: The ValidationPolicy in bdqffdq is a data quality Need layer concept (see Figure 3 in Veiga et al., 2017) that describes how some Validation relates to a UseCase.
 This relationship defines which Validations are needed to identify quality in a given UseCase.
 VP (u) = {va | va ⊂ VA ⋀ u ∈ U }
 - View in: [term-list](../list/bdqffdq/index.md#ValidationPolicy)